prateek035/DevConnector/README.md

 # DevConnector
-MERN App
+A full Stack MERN App

+First Install the dependencies using npm install

-To run the app:
+Later To run the app:

-Use npm run dev
+Use npm run dev command